backdrop-contrib/gallery_recipe/README.md

 - [Colorbox](https://github.com/backdrop-contrib/colorbox)
 - [HTML5 Upload](https://github.com/backdrop-contrib/html5_upload)

-If you install the recipe with Backdrop's Project browser, required modules will be enabled automatically.
+If you install the recipe with the Backdrop project browser, you will be able to install the required modules as well.

 Installation